Hubert Klumpner: Mid-career: 1998-2019

-Klumpner founded together with Alfredo Brillembourg the garage project Caracas-Think Tank in 1998.
+Klumpner founded together with Alfredo Brillembourg the garage project Caracas-Think Tank (U-TT) in 1998.
 U-TT is a group of architects who are actively engaged in working with the other 90% of people affected by urbanization processes.
-From the perspective of the global south, resilience, risk, in Post-apartheid, Post-crisis, or Post-conflict conditions.
+From the perspective of the global south, resilience, risk, in post-apartheid, post-crisis, or post-conflict conditions.

 They first came to public attention at the 4th International Architecture Symposium, ARCHISYMP in Pontresina, Switzerland, only the day before the 9/11 terrorist attacks on the World Trade Center.
 Engaging in direct discourse with Winy Maas, Saskia Sassen, and Sergio Benvenuto moderated by Kristin Feireiss at the peak of the star-architecture cult, their talk was titled, "The Cities Poor Belt: dialectics of poverty and nobility," in what architecture theorist and historian Bart Lootsma, present in the auditorium, remembers as follows: "But when architects like Thom Mayne, Wolf Prix, and Hani Rashid could not fly in on September 11th because of the grounding of all flights, you two presented us a radically alternative program for architecture, based on inclusivity, not exclusivity, and collaboration instead of individualism."
 In 2002 the collaboration resulted in the NGO Caracas Urban-Think Tank.

 In 2011 Urban-Think Tank Architects LLC was opened in Zurich and blended from 2011 until 2019 with the University Research and Teaching.
 In 2019, after Klumpner ended the partnership with Alfredo Brillembourg, Klumpner re-founded Urban-Think Tank, Hubert Klumpner Architects LLC, under the label of Urban-Think Tank Next (uttnext).

 Teaching and research

 Klumpner has a lifelong engagement with learning and teaching architecture.
-Appointments starting out directly after his graduation in February 1993 as the assistant in the Masterclass to Hans Hollein at the Academy of Applied Arts Vienna.
-In the Methods course with Luis Fornéz he introduced Digital Technologies at the Architecture Department of the Universidad Central de Venezuela Caracas.
+Appointments starting out directly after his graduation in February 1993 as the assistant in the Masterclass to Hans Hollein at the Academy of Applied Arts Vienna.In the Methods course with Luis Fornéz he introduced Digital Technologies at the Architecture Department of the Universidad Central de Venezuela Caracas.
 Short time teaching activities and lecturing led him to Harvard GSD, SCI-Arc, Taliesin, RIBA, A-A London, TU-Delft, Berlage, HKU, AEDES, Hafen-City University Hamburg, TU-Munich, TU-Vienna, amongst others.